ArianYp/DDB/README.md

 ## Citation

+## Dataset

+We follow the dataset implementation approach from the [DaC repository](https://github.com/fhn98/DaC/tree/release).
+Our code supports three datasets: MetaShift, Waterbirds, and CelebA.
+### MetaShift

+- **Directory:** `data/metashifts`
+- Please download and extract the MetaShift dataset into the `data/metashift` directory.
+The dataset can be downloaded form [here](https://drive.usercontent.google.com/download?id=1WySOxBRkxAUlSokgZrC-0JaWZwcG5UMT&authuser=0).

+### Waterbirds

+- **Directory:** `data/waterbirds`
+- Place the Waterbirds dataset in the `data/waterbird_complete95_forest2water2` directory.
+The dataset can be downloaded from [here](https://nlp.stanford.edu/data/dro/waterbird_complete95_forest2water2.tar.gz).

+### CelebA

+- **Directory:** `data/celeba`
+- The CelebA dataset should be stored in the `data/celeba` directory.
+The dataset can be downloaded from [here](https://www.kaggle.com/jessicali9530/celeba-dataset).

+Refer to the DaC repository for further details on dataset preparation and structure.
 ## Textual Inversion

 The textual inversion component is adapted from [Hugging Face Diffusers](https://github.com/huggingface/diffusers/blob/main/examples/textual_inversion/textual_inversion.py).
 This script allows you to learn a new token representing a specific visual concept (e.g., a dog) using your dataset.